 That’s what drew him to CALL OF THE WILD.

 Ford believes that much of the value for THE CALL OF THE WILD comes as viewers take an introspect take.

 “One of the things I think, that we get from [this] film that’s really important is the experience of being present in the context of a story and not knowing how you’re going to feel about it, but then having an opportunity to get some emotional exercise to feel our common humanity,” Ford said.

 Like Ford’s character, Thornton, the actor creates margin to get into nature and detach from a tech-filled world.

 “Recently [I] went on a 12-day raft trip on the Colorado River through the Grand Canyon,” Ford recalled. “[There were] no phones, no contact with the outside world.
 Occasionally we’ll see an airplane and that was it.
 12 days is enough to lose touch with the complications of who you are, and just to allow you to slip into the place you are.
 It’s a powerful experience in the presence of kindness, nature and it’s magnificent.”

 We want to know how you experience the glory of God’s creation.
 Leave a comment below!Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!
+Click here to become a monthly partner and receive 15 movies for free!